 Once you have Liferay Portal installed, it’s time to configure it to the specifics of your environment.
-This means doing things like setting the time zone and language, selecting your document repository type, setting up security, tuning and more.
+This means doing things like setting the time zone and language, configuring a cluster, configuring a Content Delivery Network, tuning, and more.
 These topics and more are discussed here.

-Liferay Portal lets you display content based on language, time zone, “right to left” (that is, languages such as Hebrew, Arabic, and Persian), and lets you localize user names and titles....Read More
+You can display content based on language, time zone, “right to left” (that is, languages such as Hebrew, Arabic, and Persian), and you can localize user names and titles.
+Administrators can...Read More

 Liferay Portal can serve everything from the smallest to the largest web sites.
 Out of the box, it’s configured optimally for a single server environment.
 If one server isn’t sufficient to serve...Read More